 The importance of presenting learning outcomes in the Diploma Supplement is apparent and the usefulness of learning outcomes was brought up in the surveys and reports discussed by the group.
-According to the "Study to support the revision of the Diploma Supplement and analyse the feasibility of its digitalisation at European level" (2017) the description of learning outcomes in the DS was of a significant importance to the employers and it also provided for the added value of the Diploma Supplement over alternative documents.
+According to the "Study to support the revision of the Diploma Supplement and analyse the feasibility of its digitalisation" at European level" (2017) the description of learning outcomes in the DS was of a significant importance to the employers and it also provided for the added value of the Diploma Supplement over alternative documents.
 Confederation of German Employer's Associations called for attention to better presentation of learning outcomes.
-ESU's report in 2015 "Bologna with Students' Eyes" also underlined the importance of learning outcomes in the DS nor did they represent the individual learning outcomes of graduates.
+ESU's report in 2015 "Bologna with Students' Eyes" also underlined the importance of learning outcomes in the Diploma Supplement and pointed out that learning outcomes were not always included into the DS nor did they represent the individual learning outcomes of graduates.